 Just a simple rate movement over time of 3% (3.25% discount rate) would reduce the actual value of all enforce US Treasuries by as much as 40% of their market value.
 Think what would happen if interest rates went even higher?
 Disaster would loom, and trillions of dollars would evaporate if these assets were liquidated.
 Of course, there would be a winner: the US Taxpayer.
 Treasuries would be replaced with a higher earning interest rate bond but at a far less value, a third of the market value of the original bond.

-The big picture and overall planning for most people seeking bond returns and perceived bond safety should also include annuities.
-Annuities are mostly bond-backed but far different than buying a bond fund or individual bonds.
+The big picture and overall planning for most people seeking bond returns and perceived bond safety should include annuities.
+Annuities are primarily bond-backed but far different than buying a bond fund or individual bonds.
 Insurance companies look at a far larger window for owning bonds, 40 years to be exact.

 Volatility control is far more critical than growing or increasing yields in insurance company portfolios.
 Insurance companies buy 20-year bonds, so looking back over the past 20 years and forward today over the next 20 years gives insurance companies a far greater opportunity to avoid bond exposure.
-This extended period allows for maximum volatility control and makes it easier to position products for newer markets.
+This extended period allows maximum volatility control and makes it easier to position products for newer markets.

 Annuities provide a far more significant benefit than buying bonds.
 Annuities allow for tax-deferred growth, protection of principal (without having to buy outside insurance), and an opportunity to provide income for a long secure time period, even a lifetime.

-Safe Money insights and tips sent to your inbox bi-monthly.Sign Up Now!
+Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!